mark-hahn/anysyn/README.md

 map.set(key, value)
 map.get(key)

-//--- CSYN ---
+//--- AnySyn ---
 map@key = value  //  @  replaces get and set for maps
 map@key
 ```

+### Ideas for the future

+I know it is a bit premature but here are ideas that have been tossed around ...

+- Adding support for icons.
+The lamda symbol could be used instead of `=>`.
+- Some wild kind of editing directly on the AST instead of text.
+- Adding a syntax specification language that programmatically creates new syntaxes and grammars.
+- Supporting other languages than javascript

 ### License
-  CSYN is copyright Mark Hahn via the MIT license.
+  AnySyn is copyright Mark Hahn via the MIT license.